Springfield, Massachusetts: Economy

-Business headquarters
+Business headquarters and prominent companies

 The City of Springfield is the economic center of Western Massachusetts.
 It features the Pioneer Valley's largest concentration of retail, manufacturing, entertainment, banking, legal, and medical groups.
 Springfield is home to the Commonwealth of Massachusetts' largest Fortune 100 company, MassMutual Financial Group.
 It is also home to the world's largest producer of handguns, Smith & Wesson, founded in 1852.
 It is home to Merriam Webster, the first and most widely read American–English dictionary, founded in 1806.
-It also serves as the headquarters of the professional American Hockey League, the NHL's minor league, Peter Pan Bus, and Big Y Supermarkets, among other businesses.

 Springfield is also home to the Commonwealth of Massachusetts' third largest employer, Baystate Health, with over 10,000 employees.
 Baystate is the western campus of Tufts University School of Medicine.
 Baystate Health is in the midst of a $300 million addition; nicknamed "The Hospital of the Future", it is the largest construction project in New England.
 In addition to Baystate, Springfield features two other nationally ranked hospitals; Mercy Medical, run by The Sisters of Providence, and Shriners Hospital for Children.
 The following companies maintain their headquarters in Springfield: